nandini123673/myfirstrepository/gitcommands/README.md

 COMMANDS :

-## git restore: The git restore command is used to restore the contents of a file in working dairectory, or discard unwanted changes. undo content in the file.
+## git restore: The git restore command is used to undo the cintents are discard changes in aworking dairectory
+   git restore --staged restore.txt   after git add to unstage staging area to working area

 Syntax :
         git restore  undo or remove the content in working directory git restore --staged restore.txt after git add to unstage staging area to working area